binkley/oracle-plsql-unit-testing/README.md

 xUnit testing for Oracle PL/SQL

+This software is in the Public Domain.
+Please see [LICENSE.md](LICENSE.md).

 ## What is it?

 Following the principle of the "least thing that could possibly work", this